 Give the DIYer in your life a fun way to make their next quick fix really stand out.
 This neon duct tape is excellent for repairs, crafting and many more imaginative projects.
-Read our duct tape round up to find duct tape designed to solve odd problems and for many special uses.

 Bosch Cordless Shrub and Grass Shear

 Gardening tools are pretty straight forward, but that doesn’t mean they can’t be smart!
 This handheld multi-tool from Bosch allows you to trim your hedges, shrubs and grass with the same tool.
 Thanks to its lightweight design, featuring a lithium-ion battery, you can master the art of well-groomed plants with almost an hour of work on one charge.
 The anti-blocking system prevents the shear from stalling, so you can get a perfect cut every time.
-Here is a collection of the top cordless outdoor power tools.

 A pocket knife is a great gift for anyone who likes to be the resident DIYer.
 A pocket knife is handy when someone needs help opening a package, sharpening a pencil, making kindling for a fire, etc. This product features a steel blade, wood handle, a back clip that makes it easy to carry, and a lock that holds the blade in place for safety.
-Check out this folding knife with fast blade access.

 ZipSnip Cutting Tool